pip12345/Compression/PROSE.md

 less storage space.
 Compression is at its core about finding patterns and redundancy within data and reducing these redundancies.
 Both to-be-covered algorithms are lossless, which means that no data may be lost after a cycle of compression and decompression.
----

 ## 2. Design Overview

-Above is an image of the total program developed for this assignment.
+Below is an image of the total program developed for this assignment.
 The program contains:

 - Two algorithms (LZW and Huffman) for compressing and decompressing files
 - A file handler to manage opening, reading and writing binary to/from files